ericadamski/Attempts./content/blog/how-did-i-get-here/index.md

 Opportunity is always around you.
 You just have to look for it.
 Let your values guide you and help you figure out which opportunities are right for you.

-First.
-Don't take me too seriously, but look at what I have written and come to your own conclusions.
-Work on yourself is never a waist of time.
+Working on yourself is never a waist of time.
 This was my attempt and understanding how I work to be better and get closer to my _"dream job"_.
 If you have any response to this I would **LOVE** to hear it - [tweet it at me](https://ctt.ac/0zyuv)!